arassec/igor/README.md

 # Reference Documentation

-The reference documentation is distributed within the igor application or available online at:
+The reference documentation is distributed within the igor application.
+The documentation of the latest, stable release is also available online at:

 [Igor Reference Documentation](https://arassec.com/igor/)